 A content style guide is an important part of any organisation’s content operations.
-Whilst they can’t alleviate every content-related challenge, or guarantee content will be delivered in the right style and format, they do provide a shared understanding of language, voice, tone and rules for writing across an organisation.
+Whilst they can’t alleviate every content-related challenge, or guarantee content delivered is in the right style and format, they do provide a shared understanding of language, voice, tone, and rules for writing across an organisation.

 There’s no one-size-fits-all for content style guides.
 It’ll vary from organisation to organisation as to best format, what to include, what to exclude, and how to disseminate them effectively.

 Looking at different content style guides can inspire and inform.
 In this article we’ll be analysing the University of Dundee’s content style guide, from identifying the need, getting it created, making sure people use it and ensuring it stays relevant.

 The University of Dundee content style guide is viewable online and I spoke to their Web Content Manager, Danny Cassidy, about the development and use of the guide across the university.

 There are lots of catalysts for creating a content style guide:

 For the University of Dundee, by their own admission they face the same kind of challenges as most universities with regarding the creation of content and how it's managed across digital and print.

 The website is fragmented as it has been added to, changed and evolved over a number of years, all with minimal governance.
 Another common reality for universities is a devolved publishing environment.
 For Dundee they produce large amounts of content for internal and external audiences but with little guidance for all those involved in content production and management.
 This dilutes the consistency and quality of the content, which for any type of business is risky and less than ideal.

 Danny shared some issues that manifested themselves because of this situation: